-The SPDM specification has several mechanisms to enable partner implementations.
+370 The SPDM specification has several mechanisms to enable partner implementations.

-286 14.2.1 OpaqueData
+371 14.2.1 OpaqueData

-- Many messages include fields for OpaqueData and OpaqueDataLength.
+- 372 Many messages include fields for OpaqueData and OpaqueDataLength.
 These fields are for partner standards bodies to use to meet their requirements to include additional data in the SPDM messages.
-By including these fields in the messages, the contents of the fields are also covered by message transcripts and signatures. - If a standards body requires the use of the OpaqueData fields, then the standards body in question is responsible for documenting the proper use of the OpaqueData fields.
+By including these fields in the messages, the contents of the fields are also covered by message transcripts and signatures. - 373 OpaqueData can be used to convey data that is out of scope for the SPDM specification.
+Examples include vendor defined additional data and random numbers.
+If a standards body requires the use of the OpaqueData fields, then the standards body in question is responsible for documenting the proper use of the OpaqueData fields.